ncbi/cwl-demos/outlier-hit-detection-pipeline/README.md

 At the end of execution in current directory will be created "consensus_taxonomy.txt" report

 Please check script itself for separate steps and article for more detailed explanation of outlier detection algorithm

+There are few helper scripts in utils subdirectory to help you install docker and python on Ubuntu.

 Thank you